 How to Acclimate a Cat to a New Home

 Start by thinking about your cat’s previous experiences.
-If you’re bringing a kitten home, it may have recently been separated from its mother and littermates.
+If you’re bringing a kitten home, it may have recently been separated from their mother and littermates.
 The cat may have had to deal with the transition of a shelter or the stress of being spayed or neutered.
-An adult cat may have been separated from a familiar home, and may have been forced to break their bond with human companions or other household pets.
+An adult cat may have been separated from a familiar home and may have been forced to break their bond with human companions or other household pets.
 In every case, the cat will need to adjust again to totally new surroundings.

 When you take your cat out of the carrier, immediately show them the location of the litter box.
 Provide a bowl of water, but don’t feed them immediately, and try not to overwhelm the cat with attention.
 Allow them to acclimate to their new surroundings on their own terms.